 To deal with these doubts they are taught to return to what they are trusting in, the act of praying to receive Christ, instead of to Christ himself.
 They repeatedly return to this act of prayer, this “stake in the ground,” rather than to Christ because this act of “praying the prayer” is formally what they have placed their trust is in … what they are relying upon to save them from Hell.
 They are not trusting in the finished work of Jesus Christ at all and their actions confirm this fact repeatedly.

 Returning to this “stake in the ground” over and over and over again, remembering and reassuring themselves that they have indeed “prayed the prayer,” never does bring assurance of eternal life.
 It cannot.
 They eventually just give up and ignore the doubts and hope for the best.
 In short, they take a risk, betting their eternal destiny on this technique.
 This is all they know, they are aware of no other options, everyone they know is doing the same thing, so they quit seeking a deep and abiding assurance of eternal life.
 They become content to live without it.
 Eventually, they must be content die without it.

-Billy Graham himself is apparently one of these poor souls … and confesses to it openly: he does not know for sure that he has eternal life, and is not ashamed to say it.
+Billy Graham himself was apparently one of these poor souls … and confessed to it openly: he never did know for sure that he had eternal life, and he was not ashamed to say it.
 (1/2/00, Fox News Interview, The Calvary Contender).

 Great Heaviness and Continual Sorrow In My Heart

 This error is simply devastating, not only to all those who fall into it (obviously) but also to all those who don’t: the true saints who do come to faith in Christ.
 It is impossible for a church composed of 95% non-Christians to function as it should (and I propose that a 5% regenerate population is a generous estimate of the proportion of believers in the best of our churches).
 When the pastors/leaders themselves are deceived, which I think is most often the case, the local church body is subject to profound turmoil.